Lose Belly Fat With Only 1 Meal a Day

 But for many of you, every time you try to diet you either give up or you quit because the diet is either too demanding on your already busy life or it’s too complex and too restrictive to actually stick to.

-Check out my client James’s transformation where he put on a whole bunch of muscle
+Check out my client Scott’s transformation where he lost a whole bunch of fat.

 So today I want to go over how just one meal a day can help you lose that last bit of belly fat faster and easier than most other dieting methods.